Extreme Values of the Fiedler Vector on Trees: Main Results

 \subsection{An Admissible Class.}

-The purpose of this section is to construct a large family of tree-like graphs for which the following statement is true: the second eigenvector of the Graph Laplacian does indeed assume maximum and minimum at the endpoints of the longest path.
-We assume that we are given a Graph that can be constructed by taking a path of length $\mbox{diam}(G)$ and then possibly adding to each vertex one or several attached graphs that are isolated from each other except for being connected to the path.
-Of course, trees have this property.
+The purpose of this section is to construct a large family of tree-like graphs for which the following statement is true: the second eigenvector of the graph Laplacian does indeed assume maximum and minimum at the endpoints of the longest path (which, for graphs of this type, will be unique).

+We begin our construction with a class of graphs to which we will refer here as {\em augmented path graphs}; we will denote the class by $\mathcal{P}$.
+Augmented path graphs are paths with subgraphs attached to them as illustrated in Figure \ref{fig:bubble}.